 Discarding expired COVID test kits without proper precautions can lead to several dangers:

-- Bacterial/Viral Exposure: Waste collectors might come into contact with infectious agents if items aren’t sealed.
+- Bacterial/Viral Exposure: Waste collectors might come into contact with respiratory material if used items aren’t sealed.

-- Chemical Hazards: Buffer solutions contain chemicals that can irritate skin or eyes if spilled.
+- Chemical Irritation: Some buffer solutions or reagents can irritate skin or eyes if spilled.

 - Littering and Pollution: Loose plastics contribute to environmental pollution if blown away from trash bins.